bhoamikhona/awdiz/day-12/README.md

     - `center`
     - `right`
     - `justify` - to perfectly center all the text with left and right margins/edges.
-  - `text-align-right` - this property specifies how to align the last line of a text/paragraph.
+  - `text-align-last` - this property specifies how to align the last line of a text/paragraph.
     - `left`
     - `center`
     - `right`